 During pregnancy and childbirth, a woman's body undergoes a series of physiological changes in her cardiovascular system.
 Those changes do not suppose any problem for most women, but women with cardiovascular disease or heart disease may have a high-risk pregnancy.

 Heart disease, be it congenital or acquired, is the leading cause of maternal death of non-obstetric origin, so it is essential to see a doctor for advice when a woman wants to be a mother.

-Some women with heart disease have contraindicated pregnancy, so they will need to resort to techniques such as surrogacy to have a child without this presenting a risk to their health or that of the future baby.
+Some women with heart diseases have contraindicated pregnancy, so they will need to resort to techniques such as surrogacy to have a child without this presenting a risk to their health or that of the future baby.